Platypus: Quick, Cheap, and Powerful Refinement of LLMs: Methods

 Our decisions regarding data selection for fine-tuning the LLaMa-2 models were influenced by (1) the Superficial Alignment Hypothesis presented by~\cite{zhou2023lima}, which states that model knowledge is almost entirely learned during pre-training, and that with minimal training data it is possible to achieve excellent results aligning model outputs; (2) the LLaMa2 introductory paper in which~\cite{touvron2023llama2} state that the base models had not yet reached saturation; and (3) the work of~\cite{gunasekar2023textbooks}, highlighting the importance of high-quality input data for training effective models.
 Put into practice, and keeping in mind our goal of optimizing training time and model performance, our approach to fine-tuning the LLaMa-2 models was a balanced blend of the three points above.
 By focusing on depth in specific areas, diversity of input prompts, and keeping the size of the training set small, we aimed to maximize the precision and relevance of our models' outputs.
 To achieve this, we curated a content filtered, instruction tuned dataset which draws from a variety of open-source datasets.
 In this context, 'content filtered' refers to our choice for the train set to almost exclusively include data which is related to our domain of interest, namely STEM.

 Open-Platypus is made up of 11 open-source datasets, detailed in Table \ref{tab:datasets}.
-It is comprised mainly of human-designed questions, with only \(\sim \)10\% of questions generated by an LLM.
+It is comprised mainly of human-designed questions, with \(\sim \)10\% of questions generated by an LLM.
 Given our focus on STEM and logic, we primarily pulled from datasets geared towards those subjects, supplementing them with keyword-filtered content from datasets with a broader subject coverage, namely Openassistant-Guanaco~\cite{dettmers2023qlora} and airoboros~\cite{jondurbin2023airoboros}.
 The backbone of Open-Platypus is a modified version of MATH~\cite{hendrycksmath2021} that has been supplemented with expanded step-by-step solutions from PRM800K~\cite{lightman2023lets}.

 We employed the Alpaca instruction-tuning format, wherein each question is structured with an instruction, input, and output.
 In many cases the input is empty.
 However, for some datasets consisting of multiple choice questions, specifically ARB~\cite{sawada2023arb} and ReClor~\cite{yu2020reclor}, we integrated the formatting context \{\texttt{Choose A, B, C, or D}\} as input for each question.
 For ScienceQA~\cite{lu2022learn}, we opted to include long-form answers to the multiple choice questions, omitting an explicit statement of the correct choice entirely.
-In the case of OpenBookQA~\cite{OpenBookQA2018}, outputs were streamlined to a single sentence, encapsulating both the right choice and its label, as in \{\texttt{The answer is: D <answer>}\}.